BBN Constraint on Heavy Neutrino Production and Decay: Results

 It is useful to note that the uncertainties in $\eta_b$ and $\tau_n$ propagate to the model predictions of $\left. \text{D}/\text{H} \right|_\text{p}$ and $\text{Y}_\text{p}$.
 The theory prediction error bars are comparable to those from experimental observations~\cite{Chowdhury:2022ahn}.
 We include both to derive the BBN exclusion regions.

-The decay of heavy neutrino during BBN excludes the blue, green, and yellow shaded regions in Fig.~\ref{fig:MainPlotE2} at 99\% confidence level.
-All these exclusion regions lie below the $\tau_4 \simeq 0.1$\,second curve, consistent with the lifetime upper limit found in previous analyses~\cite{Boyarsky:2020dzc, Sabti:2020yrt}.
+The decay of heavy neutrino during BBN excludes the blue, green, and red shaded regions in Fig.~\ref{fig:MainPlotE2} at 95\% confidence level.
+All these exclusion regions lie below the $\tau_4 \sim 0.02$ second curve.
 It is worth emphasizing that this is not the absolute upper limit on the lifetime of heavy neutrino.
-As pointed out in the introduction, in the minimal model the BBN constraint will not apply for very long lifetime, or very small $|U_{e4}|^2$, leading to the lower boundary of the exclusion region.
-See also Fig.~\ref{fig:VaryingUe4} in below.
+As pointed out in the introduction, in the minimal model the BBN constraint will not apply for very long lifetime, or very small $|U_{e4}|^2$ where the heavy neutrino production is highly suppressed, leading to the lower boundary of the exclusion region.

+In the green shaded region in Fig.~\ref{fig:MainPlotE2}, with intermediate $m_4$ lying below GeV but above the meson decay threshold, we simulate kaon and pion productions using the two-body decay rates given in Eq.~\eqref{eq:nu4tomeson}.
+The two most important effects in shifting the $\left. \text{D}/\text{H} \right|_\text{p}$ and $\text{Y}_\text{p}$ abundances from SBBN predictions are $pn$ conversion and hadrodissociation of nuclei triggered by $K^\pm$ and $\pi^\pm$, discussed in section~\ref{sec:chargedmeson}.
+In particular, $pn$ conversion is the most important effect near the upper edge of the green shaded region which corresponds to heavy neutrino lifetime $\tau_4 \simeq0.02$ second.
+This value is consistent with the lifetime upper limit found in previous analyses~\cite{Boyarsky:2020dzc, Sabti:2020yrt}.
+On the other hand, hadrodissociation plays the dominant role for smaller $|U_{e4}|^2$ and sets the bottom edge of the green region.
+The partial decay $\nu_4\to\nu_e \pi^0$ (followed by prompt decay $\pi^0\to\gamma\gamma$) can also induce photodissociation of nuclei, discussed in section~\ref{sec:photoninj}.
+We include this effect in our analysis.
+Numerically, photodissociation is always subdominant to $pn$ conversion and hadrodissociation.